ItemizeNTNU/KID-CTF-writeup/Kryptografi/Kryptering orakel 2.md

 	solveR(dict(used), 4, unencrypted_flag)
 ```

 By running the code we get a bunch of potential flags, as the encryption is not one-to-one.
-Only one flag seems to be right, that is the flag ctf{yOU_soOoO_smArT_maYbE}
+Only one flag seems to be right, that is the flag ctf{cYcleD_rOTs_arE_soOoo_fuN}